CivicTechWR/WRvotes/docs/resources/getting-informed.md

 1. Make sure you are eligible to vote, and that you are on the voters list.
-See the [How Do I Register to Vote?](voter-info#how-do-i-register-to-vote) section in the Voter Info page.
+See the [How Do I Register to Vote?](voter-info#how-do-i-register-to-vote) section in the Information for Voters page.

 2. Find out what **township or city ward** you are eligible to vote in.
 You can use the map on the [front page](/) of this site for that, or check with